philou/kata-babystepsgolf/README.md

 - **User Story**: As a bowling shop owner, I want to add spares to my scoring algorithm, so that the players can have more fun!
 - **Difficulty**: Easy
 - **Par**: 7
-- **SPIDR Story Splitting by**: RULES, baby steps programming let us safely postpone more advanced rules, while letting players enjoy a working fun game early
+- **Story Split by**: RULES, baby steps programming let us safely postpone more advanced rules, while letting players enjoy a working fun game early
-- **Attention Point**:
+- **Hints**:
     - Duplicate if branch

 #### 1: FizzBuzz